snejus/awesome-awesome-wm/README.md

 ## Wanted
 - Widgets for CPU monitoring, polished mail integration.
 - Audio/MPD integration that's not overly complex like AwsoMPD (which is somewhat bloated and buggy).
+What about [ncmpcpp](https://wiki.archlinux.org/index.php/Ncmpcpp)?
+[Project page](https://rybczak.net/ncmpcpp/) and [repo](https://github.com/ncmpcpp/ncmpcpp).
 - More theme bundles to share (if you want to share your theme, I ask that you attach a screenshot to your repo).